klepas/bruins-site/papers/_posts/2009-01-08-on-the-need.md

 ---
 layout: post
-title: "On the Need not to be Constructivist about Affectivities , or Why Some People really do Smell"
+title: "On the Need not to be Constructivist about Affectivities, or Why Some People really do Smell"
 date: 2009-01-08
 author: Carleton B. Christensen
 abstract: "I will be adding an abstract later."